 One complexity in making this plot is that all orbital elements including inclination are poorly defined at large distances from Jupiter, as solar tides are comparable to Jupiter's gravity at the Hill sphere.
 Accordingly, we were careful to calculate the inclinations only at orbital pericenter where solar tides are weakest so that inclination is always well defined.
-Poorly-defined orbital elements, therefore, are not the source of the scatter.
+Poorly-defined orbital elements, therefore, are not the source of the scatter in Fig. 5.
 Furthermore, the variations look nearly the same when we plot single objects rather than binaries, which is expected since disrupting the binary results in an energy change that only slightly alters C_J (e.g., Fig. 3).
 Finally, the scatter is present even when we consider one individual object's multiple pericenter passages rather than those of an ensemble of objects.
 Thus the spread in inclination is real and is due to the response of a single captured object to the solar tidal force.

-The scatter in inclination as well as the inclination- C_J trend can be understood analytically by writing the Jacobi contant in terms of planetocentric orbital elements rather than the heliocentric orbital elements used in deriving the standard Tisserand constant (Murray & Dermott, 1999).
-We begin with the planet-centered 'generalized Tisserand constant' derived in Hamilton & Krivov, 1997 (their Eq.
-4) and neglect the solar tidal term since it is complicated and unimportant at pericenter where we measure inclination.
-We then nondimensionalize the equation as described in Section 2, and finally, to conform to standard usage (Murray & Dermott, 1999), we add the constant 3 to the final result and find:
+The scatter in inclination as well as the inclination- C_J trend can be understood analytically by writing the Jacobi constant in terms of planetocentric orbital elements rather than the heliocentric orbital elements used in deriving the standard Tisserand constant (Murray and Dermott, 1999).
+We begin with the planet-centered 'generalized Tisserand constant' derived in Hamilton and Krivov (1997) (their Eq.
+(4)) and neglect the solar tidal term since it is complicated and unimportant at pericenter where we measure inclination.
+We then non-dimensionalize the equation as described in Section 2, and finally, to conform to standard usage (Murray and Dermott, 1999), we add the constant 3 to the final result and find:

-$$C{J}' = 3 + \frac{3^{1/3}\mu^{2/3}}{\bar{a}} \left[1 + 2\left(\frac{\bar{a}^{3}(1-e^{2})}{3}\right)^{1/2}\cos(i) \right],$$ (3)

-where μ is the mass ratio as defined above; $\bar{a} = a/r_H$; and a, e, and i are the captured satellite's semi-major axis, eccentricity, and inclination, respectively.
+$$C'{J} = 3 + \frac{3^{1/3} \mu^{2/3}}{\bar{a}} \left[1 + 2 \left(\frac{\bar{a}^{3} (1 - e^{2})}{3} \right)^{1/2} \cos(i) \right], \tag{3}$$ where μ is the mass ratio as defined above; $\bar{a} = a/r_H$; and a, e, and i are the captured satellite's semi-major axis, eccentricity, and inclination, respectively.
 Because we have neglected the solar tidal term and used planetocentric orbital elements, this expression is valid only near the planet where solar perturbations are weak.

-For close orbits of the planet ($\bar{a} \ll r_H$), orbit-averaging the effects of the tidal force shows that the semimajor axis \bar{a} remains constant.
+For close orbits of the planet ($\bar{a} \ll r_H$), orbit-averaging the effects of the tidal force shows that the semi-major axis \bar{a} remains constant.
 Accordingly, Eq.
-3 leads directly to the Kozai constant, $K = \sqrt{1 - e^2} \cos(i)$.
+(3) leads directly to the Kozai constant, $K = \sqrt{1 - e^2} \cos(i)$.
 This constant explains the coupled oscillations in eccentricity and inclination that characterize the Kozai resonance.
-If K were precisely conserved, orbits would not be able to switch between $i < 90^{\circ}$ (which have K > 0) and $i > 90^{\circ}$ (which have K < 0).
-We do, however, see such prograde-to-retrograde transfers in Fig. 5, which indicates that, as expected, K (and therefore \bar{a}) is not constant for our distant orbits (see, e.g., Hamilton & Burns, 1991).
+If K were precisely conserved, orbits would not be able to switch between i < 90° (which have K > 0) and i > 90° (which have K < 0).
+We do, however, see such prograde-to-retrograde transfers in Fig. 5, which indicates that, as expected, neither \bar{a} nor K is constant for our distant orbits (see, e.g., Hamilton and Burns, 1991).
 In addition, at apocenter where the solar tidal force is strongest, the orbital elements themselves are poorly defined and Eq.
-3 is only approximate.
+(3) is only approximate.
 Thus between each pericenter passage, the orbital elements (including inclination) are scrambled by the solar tidal force leading to dispersion like that seen in Fig. 5.